-Students learn to develop touch control of the keyboard, proper keyboarding techniques, and to apply basic formatting skills to letters, memos, reports, and tables.
+Keyboarding and Formatting is a skill-development course in which students utilize proper techniques to develop touch control of the keyboard and apply basic formatting skills to letters, memos, reports, and tables.

 IS 109.
 Proofreading and Editing.
 1 Credit Hour.